 Feb 18-21, participate in this global event: GBBC.

 The April-November, participate in Project Feederwatch.

-These projects are coordinated by National Audubon, the Cornell Lab of Ornithology and Birds Canada.
+These projects are coordinated by National Audubon, The Cornell Lab of Ornithology and Bird Studies Canada.

 We encourage you to record your observations year round using eBird.
 It takes lists, which in the past remained with the observer, and shares them in a database with professionals for science and conservation.
 More than 100,000,000 bird sightings are recorded in the eBird database annually.

 Common Cache Valley Feeder Birds

 Report your sightings on ebird and the hotlines.

 GBBC Presentation from National Audubon (pdf)

 GBBC Presentation from National Audubon (pptx)